Acellera/moleculekit/doc/source/explanation/system-preparation-pipeline.md

 a metal site or a known crystal-water network where the flip would break the geometry.

-## Step 6 — Restore non-peptidic bonds
+## Step 6 — Hold residues at non-peptidic bonds

-The PDB2PQR roundtrip discards bonds that are not part of the canonical peptide topology — disulfides, glycosidic bonds, metal coordinations, stapled sidechain bonds, intra-ligand bonds, etc. When `hold_nonpeptidic_bonds=True` (the default), `systemPrepare` captures those bonds before the PDB2PQR call and restores them in the output molecule.
+Standard protein residues that sit at a covalent junction to a non-protein partner — disulfides, glycosidic bonds, metal coordinations, stapled sidechain bonds, covalently bound ligands, etc. — need special handling so PDB2PQR/PROPKA do not disturb the linkage or over-protonate the junction.

-Setting `hold_nonpeptidic_bonds=False` disables the capture-and-restore mechanism.
-The canonical atoms still get protonated and optimized, but any bond that PDB2PQR drops is permanently lost from the output.
+When `hold_nonpeptidic_bonds=True` (the default), `systemPrepare` detects these junctions and, for each affected residue, adds it to the internal hold lists rather than restoring anything afterward:

+- both partners are added to `no_opt` and `no_titr`, so their geometry is not flipped/debumped and they are not titrated (which could disturb the covalent bond);
+- the non-protein partner is also added to `no_prot`, so PDB2PQR does not add hydrogens to it (it is templated separately);
+- the protein junction residue is deliberately left out of `no_prot`, so PDB2PQR still hydrogenates it; the hydrogen displaced by the covalent bond is removed afterwards.

+Setting `hold_nonpeptidic_bonds=False` skips this special handling and lets PDB2PQR/PROPKA process the junction residues as if the non-peptide bond were not there.
 This option is rarely needed and should be used with care.

 ## Step 7 — Restore formal charges and termini